-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.

-All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people'.
+All incidents of this nature should be treated as a safeguarding concern and in line with the UKCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people', and 'Sharing nudes and semi-nudes: how to respond to an incident.